-Accent Group is the parent company of Accent Housing Limited, Accent Capital PLC, Accent Homemade Limited and Domus Services Limited.
-The value for money measures presented here provide the overall Group position, however, Accent Housing Limited results represent 99.98% of the Group's operating surplus and 100% of the balance sheet reserves position.
-Accent Capital PLC was created to allow the Group to issue a publicly traded bond on the London Stock Exchange, securing long term borrowing rates substantially lower than previously achieved, thus enhancing the Group's value for money position from a treasury perspective.
-Accent Homemade Limited is the Groups development arm and allows Accent to develop properties in a tax efficient manner whilst retaining the charitable status of the Group.
+Accent Housing Limited is the parent company of Accent Capital PLC, Accent Homemade Limited and Domus Limited.
+The value for money measures presented are an entity position of Accent Housing Limited results and represent 99.98% of the consolidated operating surplus.
+Accent Capital PLC was created to allow the Group to issue a publicly traded bond on the London Stock Exchange, securing long term borrowing rates substantially lower than previously achieved thus enhancing the Society's value for money position from a treasury perspective.
+Accent Homemade Limited is the Group's development arm and allows Accent to develop properties in a tax efficient manner whilst retaining the charitable status of the Group.